Rehab for Alcoholism

-This article aims to set out everything you need to know about alcohol rehab; the options available, what they entail and how effective they are.
+This page aims to set out everything you need to know about alcohol rehab; the options available, what they entail, how effective they are, and how Castle Craig can help.

 A Guide to Alcohol Rehab

-Drinking – even quite heavily – is so common that it’s often hard to tell when it’s become an issue.
-But alcohol addiction takes a serious toll on all aspects of your life: your health, relationships, career and finances.
-If you’re here because you’re experiencing any of the following problems, your concern is completely understandable – and it may be a good idea to look into getting treatment.
+Drinking – even quite heavily – is so common that it’s often hard to tell when it has become an issue.
+However, alcohol dependence takes a serious toll on all aspects of your life: your physical health, relationships, mental health, career, and finances.
+If you’re here because you’re experiencing any of the following problems, your concern is completely understandable – and it may be a good idea to look into getting alcohol addiction treatment.

 - Drinking more than you plan to or being unable to stop once you start

-- Failed attempts to cut back on drinking
+- Failed attempts to cut back or stop drinking

 - Missing work due to hangovers